Cloudflare Docs

 You can impose limits on your Worker’s behavior at runtime.
 Limits are only supported for the Standard Usage Model.
 Limits are only enforced when deployed to Cloudflare’s network, not in local development.
 The CPU limit can be set to a maximum of 30,000 milliseconds (30 seconds).

-Limits have some built-in flexibility to allow for cases where your Worker infrequently runs over the configured limit.
+Each isolate has some built-in flexibility to allow for cases where your Worker infrequently runs over the configured limit.
 If your Worker starts hitting the limit consistently, its execution will be terminated according to the limit configured.

 • cpu_ms number optional